bobanetwork/aa-hc-example/contracts/README.md

 Make sure you have setup your machine as outlined in the main [README](../README.md).

 ## Scripts
-Depending on whether you want to test out the example on Boba Sepolia or on a completely local stack either `script/deploy-sepolia.ts` or `script/deploy-local.ts` are run by the commands in the root `package.json`.

-Run `pnpm start:local` or `pnpm start:sepolia` in the root folder, to setup the complete example as outlined in the [README](../README.md).
+Run `pnpm start:sepolia` in the root folder, to setup the complete example as outlined in the [README](../README.md).

 The deploy scripts will automatically update **all environment variables** in all projects to make sure everything runs smoothly.

-### registerUrl
-This is the only script not used by the default deployment procedure on Boba Sepolia, since this smart contract call requires you to be the **contract owner**.

-So, feel free to ignore it - but it may be useful under certain circumstances if you want to rerun this on your local machine or if you actually have the private key to the owner account.

-### depositHybridAccount
+### Requirements

-This script can be used to further add funds to your HybridAccount in order to call HybridCompute.
-This doesn't need to be explicitly called through the script, as the `deploy-{network}.ts` files do that for you.
+Required calls to be made on the HC Helper [Link](https://sepolia.testnet.bobascan.com/address/0x11c4DbbaC4A0A47a7c76b5603bc219c5dAe752D6)

+#### 1. registerUrl()
+Must be called by the Boba Team with the deployed Hybrid Compute and the deployed Backend URL.

+#### 2. AddCredits()
+Your Hybrid Account must hold credits.